ABOUT RSV

 What Are the Symptoms of RSV?

 RSV symptoms can vary from mild to severe and last up to 2 weeks.
-Older people have an increased risk for severe symptoms.

 Symptoms of lung and lower airway infection from RSV may include: